n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Contentful/README.md

     - Get an entry
     - Get all entires
 - Locale
-    - Get all
+    - Get all locale
 - Space
-    - Get
+    - Get space details

 ## Example Usage

-This workflow allows you to get all the entries of the delivery API of Contentful.
+This workflow allows you to get all the entries using the delivery API of Contentful.
 You can also find the [workflow](https://n8n.io/workflows/640) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Contentful]()